 Since vaccination is now slowly being implemented in our country and traveling locally is now gradually being open, I’m also thinking of making travel plans for the next few months just to give myself something to look forward to that is not related to my hustles.

 Having something fun to look forward to will take my mind away from worrying about the deliverables and results, etc that I have to meet.

 In my experience, whenever I have something fun to look forward to like travel, for example, my productivity increases and my worries lessen.

 Although, to be honest, I know that this is just a band-aid solution to the core of the problem – which is my incessant worrying.
 But I know that this is still a great help to just keep myself moving forward until I find the best solution for my main issue.

 I’m also considering getting a professional help if in case I don’t get to manage my anxiety by myself but for now, I think I can manage on my own.

-I think this is just a bump on the road that I have to deal with and perhaps my mind and my body is just sending a signal to myself to rethink the way I live my day to day life.
+I think this is just a bump on the road that I have to deal with and perhaps my mind and my body are just sending a signal to myself to rethink the way I live my day-to-day life.